קורות חיים - CV

 Chemical and physical properties of diamond surfaces

 We have studied the adsorption properties of differently oriented single crystal diamond and polycrystalline diamond surfaces and the relation between surface chemical composition, reconstruction and electronic structure.
-We investigated the interaction of hydrogen, oxygen and water molecules with diamond surfaces.
+We investigated the interaction of hydrogen, oxygen, nitrogen and water molecules with diamond surfaces.
 In these studies we investigated the interaction of both thermally activated and non-activated gas phase molecules with these surfaces.
 The bonding configuration and the kinetics of adsorption and desorption of these molecules have been assessed and mechanistic models have been suggested.
 These studies have been carried out in our laboratory at the Technion using advanced surface science methods (HREELS, XPS, AES, UPS, LEED, TPD etc) and abroad, using synchrotron radiation facilities (NEXAFS).

 Interaction of low energy ions, electrons and photons with diamond surfaces.